 Did you know that more than 50% of donors would rather give online than in person?
-Fundraising is a big focus for nonprofits, because it is an important source of income for nonprofits throughout the fiscal year.
+Fundraising is a big focus for nonprofits because it is an important source of their income throughout the fiscal year.
 Is your organization ready for online donations?

 Forget speaking to strangers on the street and handing out flyers.
 There are plenty of ways to fundraise for your nonprofit without stepping outside!
 Online donations have become more common, which means your nonprofit should explore more ways to fundraise online.

 In this article, we’ll explore recent digital fundraising trends (from the 2018 Global Trends in Giving Report by Nonprofit Tech for Good) to use in your fundraising campaigns.

 - Generation Z: an Underestimated Resource for Online Donations

 - Online Donations through Corporate Sponsorships

 - Increase Online Donations with Chatbots